 We are releasing 2 variants of JuliaPro for the AMI

 Contents of the AMI

-Both variants of JuliaPro mentioned above have the following additional softwares installed
+Both variants of JuliaPro mentioned above have the following additional software installed

 Accessing the JuliaPro AMIs

 JuliaPro v0.6.1.1 is installed in the following location on both AMI variants

 The JuliaPro REPL can be accessed from the following location